Skip to main content

 If these conditions are not met scanning will not start.
 In the future, some of these options may not be tunable or the device may choose to modify them for performance and compatibility with other firmware features.
 It is best to use defaults.

-To run a perpetual scan, supply a single option: {duration_ms: BLE.Scanner.INFINITE_SCAN}.
+To run a perpetual scan, invoke with a single option: {duration_ms: BLE.Scanner.INFINITE_SCAN}.

 PropertyTypeDescription